sgmurphy/wordpress-plugins/nitropack/readme.txt

 == Changelog ==

+= 1.16.2 =
+* Bug fix: Handle cases with empty post data for AJAX shortcodes

+= 1.16.0 =
+* Improvement: More efficient cache tagging
+* Improvement: Purge cache notification automatically closes when cache is purged
+* Improvement: The more settings button now loads the app with the current site preselected
+* Bug fix: Purge cache for blog list pages when a new post is published
+* Bug fix: Fix the connect button in UI for some users
+* Bug fix: Multiple checkmark icons in the admin bar
+* Bug fix: Add missing info for dir status in the diagnostics report
+* Bug fix: Resolve issues on PHP 5.6

 = 1.15.3 =
 * Improvement: Defining shortcodes for async load can now be done at a later stage